Chipping

 the length of

-using your core and don’t actively flip your hands (discussed in the
+forward using your core and don’t actively flip your hands

 In fact, you